franfares10/SingleSignOn-Backend/README.md

 ## Heroku cloud deployed version

-If you want to view the project without having to install it locally, you can access the version deployed in Heroku [clicking here!](https://distribuidas-backend.herokuapp.com/)
+If you want to view the project without having to install it locally, you can access the version deployed in Heroku [clicking here!](https://singlesignonbackend.herokuapp.com/)

+## Swagger of the project

+If you want to use our SSO, you can view our swagger to connect with us: https://singlesignonbackend.herokuapp.com/api-docs

 ## Installation and local deployment